 We may speak with our friends about our faith in God, but then we stay up in bed late at night worrying about a million things that can go wrong with our lives.
 The truth is that many of us are sitting on the proverbial fence.
 We believe in God, and yet, at the same time, we experience moments of doubt and even disbelief.

 Spiritually speaking, Amalek is the antithesis of Israel.
-Amalek, which has the same numerical value as the Hebrew word for "doubt," stands for the idea that everything in life is happenstance.
+Amalek, which is linked in the Hebrew tradition to “doubt,” stands for the idea that everything in life is happenstance.
 Everything is random and meaningless.
 Amalek causes us to doubt that things will work out.
 Amalek attacks our faith and our certainty.

 Israel stands for the exact opposite.
 Israel represents the idea that there is a God in the world, a God who is intimately involved in the running of the world down to the very last detail.
 Nothing is coincidence and everything has meaning.
 Israel stands for faith in God – that He is always running the show, that He has a plan, and that it is good.